alialavia/React-Music-Player/README.md

 All components, except Player, are stateless functional presentational components.

 ### [Player](src/components/Player.js)
 Player is a stateful container for [MediaContoller](src/components/MediaController.js) and ReactPlayer.
 It handles user events dispatched from the MediaController, and media events dispatched from the ReactPlayer.
 It also manages seek requests by the user via its [canonical ref approach](https://www.npmjs.com/package/react-player#instance-methods).
-It's props are passed to MediaController and Seeker.

 #### Props:
 * tracks: A list of well-shaped [tracks](src/playlist.js)

 ### [MediaController](src/components/MediaController.js)
 MediaController is a stateless functional presentational component.
 It present a UI for user inputs (via MediaButtons and Seeker), and shows artwork, artist name, and current time.
 It needs to be connected to the ReactPlayer.

 ### [MediaButtons](src/components/MediaButtons.js)
 MediaButtons is a stateless functional presentational component.
 The events and props should be handled by a stateful parent (e.g. to show play vs. pause, enable fast forward button, ...):